-The purpose of this document has been to indicate the method that has been adopted to manage the curriculum at St. Andrew’s.
-The decisions that have been made have been done with reference to the school’s Mission Statement, overall vision for the future and general aims of the school.
+The purpose of this document is to outline the method that has been adopted to implement the curriculum at St. Andrew’s.
+This framework sets out what we aim to achieve in our curriculum.
+The curriculum long and medium term plans sets out the knowledge and understanding that we have organized for each class year group and key stage.
+The decisions that have been made have been done so by reference to the school’s MISSION STATEMENT, overall vision for the future and aims of our school.

-Through this framework it is hoped that all members of staff have a clearer view of the process of planning and the school’s method of securing for all the children their entitlement to the full range of learning opportunities.
+It is hoped that through this framework all members of staff will have a clearer view of the planning and organization of the curriculum and the school’s method of securing children’s entitlement to the full range of learning opportunities.
 The principles of breadth, balance and progression have been included.
-These, it is argued, are crucial to the school’s curriculum design and ultimately to the enhancing of the quality of learning that takes place.
+These are crucial to our curriculum design and ultimately to the enhancing of the quality of learning that takes place.

 SCHOOL’S MISSION STATEMENT